 Being grateful goes hand in hand with feeling content.
 Even small achievements are better than none at all.
 Start appreciating what you have instead of dwelling on regrets and what you lack.
 Happiness often stems from feeling satisfied with your current life circumstances, so try not to worry excessively.

-Focus on One Thing at a Time
+Focus: One Task at a Time

-Eat and Drink Well
+Nutrition: Eat and Drink Well